 After completing his post-doctoral training, Rob wanted to stay at forefront of exciting cancer research, but neither an academic professor-track nor a career in pharmaceutical research appealed to him.
 When he learned about The Mark Foundation and its tradition of funding innovative, high-risk, high-reward research, it seemed the perfect combination of his interests.
 He wanted to have opportunities to stay current with the most exciting research in cancer therapeutics.
 “It’s been really terrific,” he said.
 “At The Mark Foundation, I have the opportunity to seek out and fund research that might not get funded elsewhere.”

 Rob is excited to build relationships with international collaborators and expand the Mark Foundation’s portfolio to include modalities and therapeutics that have not traditionally been at the center of the cancer space.
-He is especially interested in glycans, sugar molecules that dot cell-surface proteins of cancer cells and that can be used to design cancer therapies that target the immune system.
-The area is full of potential, and he is eager to explore all avenues.

 “We are heavily involved in the science and working with the investigators to help them move forward.
 I’ve just been really excited and happy to have joined this team.”